hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 npx hyperfy create quickstart
 ```

-This will create a project with a demo app to get you started.
+This will create a directory containing the project with a demo app to get you started.

-Launch the world:
+Navigate into the directory and launch the world:

 ```bash
 cd quickstart